SofijaErkin/basic-tool-mac/linux/ctags_and_taglist_for_vim_on_mac_or_linux.md

 and create a soft link `ctags` under `/usr/local/bin`.

+Remember to exit Terminal and reboot/restart Terminal!!!(This means macOS

+update ctags to `/usr/local/bin/ctags` from `/usr/bin/ctags`)

 And create tags at your directory, e.g: `/User/you_user_name` via

 `cd && ctags -R *`;